IT STARTS WITH DESIRE

 MAXIMUM 1.3 HECTARE

-If that were also laid out in the shape of a hexagon, it would have a radius of 70.74 meters, and a total width of 122.52 meters (the Apothem double counted).
+If the increased size of a 1.3 hectare were also laid out in the shape of a hexagon, it would have a maximum radius (R) and sides (a) of 70.74 meters or 77.36 yards, and a total width of 122.52 meters (the Apothem double counted). (see online calculator).

 DRAWING THE CIRCLE